-The provider contacted other services that might be able to support them with meeting people's mental health needs.
-This included the local authority's community learning disabilities team, demonstrating the provider promoting people's health and well-being.
+The provider contacted other services that might be able to support them with meeting people's health needs.
+This included the local authority's community learning disabilities team and the speech and language therapist (SALT) team, demonstrating the provider promoting people's health and well-being.
 Information from health and social care professionals about each person was also included in their care plans.
 There were records of contacts such as phone calls, reviews and planning meetings.
 Contact varied from every few weeks to months.
 This showed that each person had a professional's input into their care on a regular basis.
-We reviewed support plans which contained detailed assessments that provided information on how staff should support each person.
-We noted that changes to the support plans were made whenever people had been seen or assessed by external health professionals.
-For example, changes to diet in order to manage one person's diabetes, which indicated that people received care which was appropriate and met their needs.

 People had regular one to one sessions with their key worker to discuss their care and how the person feels about the home.
 A keyworker is someone who co-ordinates all aspects of a person's care at the home.
 These sessions were documented in the person's support plan and agreed by them.
 Therefore, people were given appropriate information about their support at the home, and were given an opportunity to discuss and make changes to their support plans.
+People knew who their key worker was and proudly told us their name.